-A wonderfully cosmopolitan and culturally fascinating city, residents are known to enjoy a balanced, enjoyable lifestyle in Brussels.
+A wonderfully cosmopolitan and culturally fascinating city, the lifestyle in Brussels is vibrant and exciting.
 As the headquarters of organisations such as NATO and the EU, the city gives a sense of being at the centre of an integral cog in the wheel of European society.

 Shopping in Brussels

-The Rue Neuve is the longest street in Brussels.
+The Rue Neuve is one of the longest streets in Brussels.
 It's famous for being a pedestrian-only shopping heaven.
 Chain stores also abound, while independent stores can be found between the Grand Place and the Rue Lemonnier.

 Most shops in Brussels open from 9am and close at 6pm, providing plenty of hours for consumers to shop.